 This board is exactly the same shape as the other Performer boards in the range except with less volume (42 liters).
 A foam surfboard for someone looking to get a bit more radical on the wave, and dynamically ride a wave foam from top to bottom.

 This board also is available in the Ben Gravy Pro Model version with the super-sick pineapple graphics on the base of the board.
-The foam surfboard is one of Ben’s favourites is larger, more gnarly surf.
+This foam surfboard is one of Ben’s favourites in larger, more gnarly surf.
+If you watch his vlogs you would have seen him shred it at El Slamo, one of his favourite waves.

 This rippable little shred stick is loads of fun in small, groveller waves.
 At 36 liters in volume it’s still easy enough to catch waves on.
 Advanced surfers love this board because of its versatility – it can be ridden in varying swell sizes over shallow reefs and gnarly shore breaks.
 It’s also a perfect board for beginner surfers looking to start out on a shortboard.